ilyaKarachun/AliasTeam4/README.md

 ### Test post and get requests

-Plese use this command for starting container:
+Please use this command for starting container:

 ```
 docker compose -f docker-compose.dev.yaml up